Refsa/RePacker/README.md

 ## General Use

-Currently both bootstrapping and logging is enabled by default, but can be toggled with the NO_BOOTSTRAP and NO_LOGGING compiler defines.
+Currently both bootstrapping is enabled by default, but can be toggled with the NO_BOOTSTRAP compiler defines.
 In .NET the bootstrap is initialized statically, but for Unity this happens with the use of `RuntimeInitializeOnLoad`.

 ### BoxedBuffer
 Packing and Unpacking requires the use of **BoxedBuffer** that is a class that wraps around the **Buffer** struct. **Buffer** again is a simple wrapper around a byte array and contains most functionality for handling unmanaged data.
 This means that the user is responsible for pooling the arrays that you work on.
 More information on this can be found in the [Buffer & BoxedBuffer](#buffer-and-boxedbuffer) section below.